 Here's a brief look at the different types of multiprotocol connectivity and their benefits.

-Ultimately, any multiprotocol solution must address the possibility of running multiple wireless protocols together on one chip, using a time-slicing mechanism to share the radio between protocols.
-This dynamic approach opens up even more use cases, especially when combining Bluetooth low energy with other wireless protocols.
-The simplest of these use cases involves the periodic use of Bluetooth beacons in retail environments from a device that normally operates on zigbee, Thread, or other wireless protocol.
+Ultimately, any multiprotocol solution must address the possibility of simultaneously running multiple wireless protocols together on one chip, using a time-slicing mechanism to share the radio.
+This approach opens up even more use cases, especially when combining Bluetooth low energy with other wireless protocols.
+The simplest of these use cases involves the periodic use of Bluetooth beacons in retail environments from a device that normally operates on Zigbee, Thread, or a sub-GHz wireless protocol.

-True simultaneous operation, especially where different radio frequencies are used by different protocols, requires two radios.
+Dedicated operation of multiple protocols without any trade-offs, especially where different radio frequencies are used by different protocols, requires two radios.
 There is a lot of value in an application and networking stack that can operate across two radios that perhaps even utilize two completely different frequency ranges.
-One example of this is smart metering in Great Britain, where the government will deploy dual PHY zigbee communications hubs in 30 million households and businesses by 2020.
-This effort is to enable a Home Area Network that contains both 2.4 GHz zigbee devices and sub-GHz zigbee devices (operating at 863-876, 915-921 MHz), maintained on the same logical PAN with the communications hub routing traffic between devices on different radio frequencies.
+One example of this is smart metering in Great Britain, where the government will deploy dual PHY Zigbee communications hubs in 30 million households and businesses by 2020.
+This effort is to enable a Home Area Network that contains both 2.4 GHz Zigbee devices and sub-GHz Zigbee devices (operating in the 868 MHz band), maintained on the same logical PAN with the communications hub routing traffic between devices on different radio frequencies.

 |Performance||Bandwidth shared across multiple protocols; potential increased latency and missed packets||No compromises|